-Specific cost reduction strategies, some of which we highlighted last year, have been implemented.
+Specific cost reduction and business improvement strategies, some of which we highlighted last year, have continued to be progressed.

+We have been consistent in realising these changes over the previous two year period.
 They include property lease cost reductions, site rationalisation, the rationalisation and replacement of specific motorised fleet, employee reductions and the introduction of new IT systems to support customer service and operational efficiency, and cost reduction initiatives.
+We will continue to seek both organic and acquisition growth opportunities in market sectors that generate acceptable returns.
+Potential acquisition opportunities will be pursued within our strategic guidelines.